GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 ## Filter Options

 Filters are registered with the core or through the application API.
 There are also Filter object that hide some of the API calls in a slightly nicer interface.
-Generally a filter will define a target endpoint as either a source filter or destination filter.
+Generally a filter will be associated with a specific endpoint as either a source filter or destination filter.
 Source filters can be chained, as in there can be more than one of them.
 At present there can only be a single non-cloning destination filter attached to an endpoint.

 Non-cloning filters can modify the message in some ways, cloning filters just copy the message and may send it to multiple destinations.
+Cloning not considered the "operation" of the filter and can be specified in parallel to another filter operation.

 On creation, filters have a target endpoint and an optional name.
-Custom filters may have input and output types associated with them.
-This is used for chaining and automatic ordering of filters.
-Filters do not have to be defined on the same core as the endpoint, and in fact can be anywhere in the federation, any messages will be automatically routed appropriately.
+Custom filters may have input and output types associated with them; this is used for chaining and automatic ordering of filters.
+Filters do not have to be defined on the same core as the source or destination endpoint on which they act; they can be defined anywhere in the federation and all appropriate messages will be automatically routed through them appropriately.

 _API:_